 2) SLOW DOWN - While I had a million things to accomplish before leaving town, I slashed my to-do list and did the bare minimum.
 I rested and didn't feel bad about not being more productive - my body needed it!
 Sing that horrible Daniel Tiger song: “When you’re sick, rest is best... rest is best.”

 3) DETOX BATHS - I think I took about 3 of these!
 Get the water as hot as you can stand, then add 1 cup of Epsom Salts (buy at Costco in bulk) and 1/2 cup of baking soda (get the big bag at Costco).
-Because of my congestion, I added a few drops of Doterra Breathe essential oil (Young Living RC is also a favorite).
+Because of my congestion, I added a few drops of Doterra Breathe essential oil.
+(Young Living RC is also a favorite.)
 I put the Epsom Salts in my hand and then add the drops of oil in the salt, not directly into the water.
 I can’t remember why... just read it somewhere.
-(I’ve also read that you can add 4T of ginger to the bath but haven't tried that yet.)
+(I’ve also read that you can add 4T of ginger to the bath, but haven't tried that yet.)
 Soak for as long as you can and be sure to drink a couple glasses of water.

-6) SINUS RINSE - I really like this Neil Med bottle because it feels so productive.
-You get out so much gunk.
-It’s a weird feeling the first time you do it, but just give a chance.
+7) SINUS RINSE - I really like NeilMed Sinus Rinse because it feels so productive.
+You get out SO much gunk.
+It’s a weird feeling the first time you do it, but give a chance.
 I always warm up the water.
 DO NOT USE TAP WATER.
 Use distilled water.
-One of my best friends tried to make her own salt solution and said it was BAD and really burned.
+One of my best friends tried to make her own salt solution and it was a bad scene... it really burned!
 I just get the packets from Neil Med.